rhino1998/aeon/README.md

 * `bool` - A true or false value
     * `true` - true
     * `false` - false

+#### Zero Values
+When a variable is unset it contains a default value.
+Some basic zero values are described below
+* `int` -- `0`
+* `float` -- `0`
+* `bool` -- `false`
+* `string` -- `""`
+* Tuples -- each element is zero-valued
+* Structs -- each field is zero-valued
+* Function values -- a non-callable specific zero-value
+* Pointers -- a pointer that is numerically `0`
+* Arrays -- each element is zero-valued
+* Slice -- a slice with capacity 0 and length 0

+`nil` may be used as an alias for the zero value of any type.
+This is particularly useful for types without easily writable zero-values.

 #### Pointers
 Pointer values are an address of a memory location which containes the "pointee" type.